0100101101011010/food/foodventures/_posts/2019-06-16-sushi-and-carbs.md

 ![triple meat pizza](/food/foodventures/images/triple-meat-pizza-2.jpg){:width="48%"}{: .image-right}

 Dinner was pizza again, this time with more varieties of meat as Kevin requested.
-This counts as a meat lover's pizza, right?
 We've got bacon, spam, and salami on this bad boy.

 ![pizza dough](/food/foodventures/images/pizza-dough-1.jpg){:width="40%"}{: .image-right}